-Professional help is available for individuals, couples and families experiencing difficulties in areas such as marital problems, relationship concerns, parent/child conflicts, separation/divorce, difficulties in the workplace, and aging issues.
+Professional help is available for individuals, couples and families experiencing difficulties in areas such as depression and anxiety, marital problems, relationship concerns, parent/child conflicts, separation/divorce, difficulties in the workplace, and aging issues.
 Most insurances are accepted; sliding fee scale is available.

 Substance Abuse Treatment

 Services include initial evaluations, outpatient treatment, referrals to inpatient alcohol treatment facilities, codependency counseling and aftercare support.
-An extensive program for Adult Children of Alcoholics provides therapy groups life education workshops and individual counseling.
+Services are available for persons who are required to complete Court-mandated DUI counseling and education.

 Employee Assistance Program (EAP)

-EAP Services include individual, marital, or family counseling to employees and/or their dependents, assessments and referrals to drug/alcohol treatment facilities, management training in early detection of problems, and case management.
-Services offered through contracts with businesses and organizations.
+EAP Services include individual, marital, or family counseling to employees and/or their dependents, assessments and referrals to drug/alcohol treatment facilities, management training in early detection of problems, and short-term case management.
+Services are offered to employees as a benefit through contracts with businesses and organizations.